 The online certificate program in educating deaf students with disabilities prepares current educators, other educational professionals, and second year graduate students seeking to develop critical knowledge and skills in the area of special education.
 The certificate program emphasizes culturally relevant critical pedagogy as a foundation for preparing highly qualified special education teachers.
 The program focuses on working with the whole child, the family, and other professionals while merging content standards and CEC standards, in addition to general, bilingual, special, and deaf education pedagogy through coursework to prepare teacher candidates to work with a diverse group of children within a range of educational settings.
-Although completing the educating deaf students with disabilities online graduate certificate program will not result in a license, the program is designed to meet the requirements for a non-categorical special education license in Washington, DC.

 Applicants for the Graduate Certificate in Educating Deaf Students with Disabilities must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available under the 'Overview' and 'Courses' tabs.